In a divided world, there’s one thing that unites us all: our complete and utter revulsion for mosquitoes.

 These bloodsuckers aren’t just annoying.
 Their bites turn into nasty, irritating welts that can spread disease faster than a cheetah on the prowl.

 There’s no doubt that mosquitoes suck (literally).
 So what’s a prepper to do?

-In this article, we’ll walk you through some dirt-cheap homemade mosquito traps and repellents that’re sure to get rid of these buggers.
+In this article, we’ll walk you through some dirt-cheap DIY mosquito trap and repellent ideas that are sure to get rid of these buggers.
 Let’s start: